 Payment of bereavement benefits in those cases in which the decedent did not file a beneficiary form will be made as follows:

-If the costs of the funeral home or crematorium and monument have already been paid in full by a relative, the relative who paid the funeral home/crematorium and monument company may be reimbursed for those costs by presenting copies of paid invoices and/or receipts verifying payment to the funeral home/crematorium and/or monument company;
+If the costs of a funeral services provider have already been paid in full by a relative or care-provider for the deceased, the person who paid the funeral services provider may be reimbursed for those costs by presenting copies of paid invoices and/or receipts to the Enrollment Office verifying payment to the funeral services provider;

-If bereavement benefits remain after funeral/cremation and the monument charges have been paid, the balance, if any, will be paid to the surviving spouse of the deceased or, if a minor child, the custodial parent(s) of the deceased.
-If the deceased tribal member has no surviving spouse, child/children, or parent(s), the distribution of funds shall be determined by the Tribal Court in accordance with Michigan law governing intestate succession (MCLA §§ 700.2101 through 2114), provided that, in the event there is no taker, as set forth in MCLA § 700.2105, the remaining balance shall inure to the Tribe.
+If bereavement benefits remain after the funeral service providers and caterers have been paid, the balance, if any, will be paid according to the wishes of the deceased as expressed through his/her will or if there is no will then to the surviving spouse of the deceased or, if an infant, child or stillborn child to the custodial parent(s) of the deceased.
+If the deceased tribal member has no surviving spouse, the distribution of funds shall be allocated in accordance with the definition of intestate succession determined by the Tribal Court, provided that, in the event there is no taker the remaining balance shall inure to the Tribe.